 When to go to Mont-Sainte-Anne ski resort

 April is the last month of the winter season.
-The snow season at Mont-Sainte-Anne closes off with the Spring Madness Festival, after which the tracks closes until around the third week of May when the mountain biking season starts.
+The snow season at Mont-Sainte-Anne closes off with the Spring Madness Festival, after which the tracks close until around the third week of May when the mountain biking season starts.

 Le Grand Vallon Golf Course usually opens around May 9 already, but the gondolas don’t operate again until the beginning of June.